rt2zz/react-mixin-decorator/README.md

 import MixinDecorator from 'react-mixin-decorator';

 export default function SomeDecorator (component) {
-  return MixinDecorator(component, mixin, {...});
+  return MixinDecorator(mixin, {...});
   // Creates and returns a higher-order component based on the mixin's methods.
-  // Third argument is optional and will be passed to the component as props.
+  // Second argument is optional and will be passed to the component as props.
   // Any functions will be bound to the higher-order component.
 }